 Depending on your needs and budget, you can consider these three approaches –

-1. Go with a mobile app development team – At first glance, this option might seem like an expensive choice.
+At first glance, this option might seem like an expensive choice.
 However, you get a dedicated and reliable team who work around the clock to develop the best version of your app idea.

 Additionally, before agreeing to anything, you can browse through their portfolio and know about their hourly rates and development time, allowing you to make an informed decision.